Burger

 What does the Data say?

 Many researchers have documented that exposure to nature can have positive effects on mental health.* The growing field of Outdoor Behavioral Healthcare attempts to unite the intrinsically healing power of nature with clinically tested therapeutic techniques.
-Elements wilderness therapy program (EWP) is based around 6 Core Therapeutic Methods:
+Elements Programs is based around 6 Core Therapeutic Methods:

 • Assessment: Understanding the individual’s needs and targeting with specific interventions.